-Balance of Trade in Finland averaged 207.02 EUR Million from 1975 until 2019, reaching an all time high of 1749 EUR Million in November of 2002 and a record low of -796 EUR Million in December of 2012.
+Balance of Trade in Finland averaged 201.71 EUR Million from 1975 until 2020, reaching an all time high of 1749 EUR Million in November of 2002 and a record low of -796 EUR Million in December of 2012.
 This page provides - Finland Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Finland Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Statistics Finland

-Balance of Trade in Finland is expected to be -270.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Balance of Trade in Finland is expected to be -170.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Balance of Trade in Finland to stand at -330.00 in 12 months time.
-In the long-term, the Finland Balance of Trade is projected to trend around -380.00 EUR Million in 2020, according to our econometric models.
+In the long-term, the Finland Balance of Trade is projected to trend around -380.00 EUR Million in 2021, according to our econometric models.